Hello everyone! 🙂

 It turns out that Lois, who is a woman, happens to have male sex organs in her body, which means she can’t have children with another man.
 And she’s about to get married.
 Wow!
 I had no idea that there were women who had this condition.
 It must be pretty rare and it was interesting to see that being explored.

 I really felt for Lois in the episode and Holly Freeman who plays her delivers a brilliant performance.
-It was gut-wrenching to see the turmoil Lois goes through as he struggles to accept her condition and tell her family and husband about it.
+It was gut-wrenching to see the turmoil Lois goes through as she struggles to accept her condition and tell her family and husband-to-be about it.
 She even tears up her wedding dress, which was shocking to see.

 The episode also features a storyline where a husband suffers with inexplicable pains similar to his wife’s pregnancy.
 This was rather odd to see in the episode, since I assumed the husband was suffering pains because he had too much bacon from a cafe.
 I’m not certain if this is a thing that really happens.